 Should I choose a gas BBQ or a charcoal BBQ?

 The main considerations are how much and how often you want to barbecue.
-Gas BBQs tend to be better for feeding a crowd as they often have a larger cooking area, and a uniform temperature across the grill so you can be sure of a consistent cooking time wherever you’re cooking.
-They also heat up and get to cooking temperature fast - depending on the model, they can be ready to cook in just five minutes, compared to thirty or forty for a charcoal BBQ.
+Gas barbecues tend to be better for feeding a crowd, as they often have a larger cooking area and a uniform temperature across the grill, so you can be sure of a consistent cooking time wherever you’re cooking.
+They also heat up and get to cooking temperature fast: depending on the model, they can be ready to cook in just five minutes, compared to thirty or forty for a charcoal barbecue.
 This means you won’t be stuck at the grill and left out of the party.
-You can also get everyone’s portion to the table at once, or, if you have guests coming and going throughout the day, cook as and when you need to.
+You can also get everyone’s portion to the table at once or, if you have guests coming and going throughout the day, cook as and when you need to.
+This speed also makes a gas BBQ great for everyday cooking.
+If you fancy a quick burger in the garden after work, there’s no need to bother with a messy bag of charcoal as if you’re getting ready for a big family get-together.
+Just switch on the gas and get grilling.

 Are gas BBQs safe?

 Used correctly, a gas barbecue is perfectly safe.
 Make sure you use the right gas for your barbecue and that the gas hose, regulator and canister are in good working order and connected correctly and securely.
-Don’t stand the canister in the storage area beneath the grill but well away from the cooking area and high temperatures.
+Don’t stand the canister in the storage area beneath the grill, but well away from the cooking area and high temperatures.
 Always cook in an open area away from fire hazards like wooden fences, sheds, hedges and trees.
-Once finished be sure to turn the barbecue off and disconnect the gas.
+Once finished, be sure to turn the barbecue off and disconnect the gas.

 How to choose a gas BBQ